Smirf123/RandyAccIDs/README.md

 # RandyAccIDs
 This is literally just a list of all of Randys account IDs.
+Please use this to whatever use you can.
+Please read below as we are doing our best to automate a system to stop Randy from harrassing you and others, operation #StopTheRetards is now in action!

+#

-## ALERT!
+### ALERT!
 We are so happy to announce that RanGuard is NOW IN DEVELOPMENT!
 What does this mean?
 This means that we will have a bot for users that will automatically ban all of Randys accounts from your server!

 ### Invite: (Coming Soon)

+#

-## CHECK THE WIKI!!!
+### CHECK THE WIKI!!!
 https://github.com/Itz-Hyperz/RandyAccIDs/wiki

 # List Of IDs (Updated Daily)